sharetribe/flex-docs/src/docs/background/02-overview/index.md

 ### Console

 [Console](https://flex-console.sharetribe.com/) is a place for you to manage all your marketplace data such as users, listings and transactions.
-Console also offers tools to develop your marketplace.
+Console also offers tools to develop your marketplace, for example an editor for email templates.
 Console is accessed via a web UI that we provide out of the box.
 Think of it as an admin interface you never have to build!

 ## How you use Sharetribe Flex

 When building a platform with Flex, your job is to provide the Marketplace UI.
-We handle everythign else for you.
+We handle everything else for you.
 If your Marketplace UI is a web UI then you must also host it somewhere.
 If you're new to Flex, we recommend starting out with the [Flex Template for Web](/references/ftw/).
 The template comes with instructions how to easily set it up on your local machine as well as how to host it in the [Heroku](https://heroku.com/) PaaS platform.